criticaldata/bodhi.github.io/README.md

 # Bodhi Research Group Website

 A modern, responsive website for the Bodhi Research Group, built with clean HTML, CSS, and JavaScript.
-Designed in the style of the Applied Antifragility Group website.

 ## Features